theuserge/TheUserge.github.io/deployment.md

 ```bash
 $ cd Userge
 ```
-Open & set all the necessary config.env For example the config.env is in config.env.sample
+Open & set all the necessary vars in `config.env` file.
+For example, the `config.env` is in `config.env.sample`:
 ```bash
 $ mv config.env.sample config.env
 ```
-Then edit config.env with your favorite text editor and save it!
+Then edit `config.env` with your favorite text editor and save it!

-Build docker image by running:
+Build Docker image by running:

 ```bash
 $ docker build . -t userge